AlexanderDownie/eventbrite-availability-checker/README.md

 Check Eventbrite for availability of tickets and send a text message when they become available.

 ### Note
 This only works for [Eventbrite.co.uk](https://eventbrite.co.uk "Eventbrite.co.uk") events.
-Text alerts are send using [Twilio](https://www.twilio.com/ "Twilio"),  leave any of the API credentials empty in the config file (.env) to disable this feature.
+Text alerts are sent using [Twilio](https://www.twilio.com/ "Twilio"),  leave any of the API credentials empty in the config file (.env) to disable this feature.

 ## Getting started
 1. Download the repo, navigate into the directory with the terminal and install the dependancies: